 vendor (entity or organization that provides Evergreen related services for a fee)

+Section 3.4 (Eligibility)

+Any "significant and sustained" contributor to Evergreen is eligible for a seat on the Oversight Board.
+Contributions may include:

+writing code, documentation, creating translations;

+running an Evergreen system that is in production use, including those libraries whose Evergreen catalog is hosted by another party or is part of a consortium;

+hosting or maintaining Evergreen project resources including, but not limited to, website, public test servers, and continuous integration servers;

+providing significant funding for any of the above activities;

+employing (and explicitly supporting) an individual member’s contributions;

+significant participation in project communication venues (mailing lists, IRC channels,

+forums, conference calls);

+hosting or significant participation in a conference planning committee; or

+significantly contributing to the promotion of Evergreen to the larger library and ILS community.

-Section 3.4 (Election Procedures).
+Section 3.5 (Election Procedures).

 The board members to be chosen for the following term shall be elected at the annual Evergreen Conference.
 Board members will be elected by a simple majority of Members present at the annual meeting and those who are considered present through remote voting procedures established under Article II Section 2.5, if such a remote voting process has been established.